LouisMazel/maz-ui/apps/docs/src/components/maz-dialog.md

 <!--@include: ./../.vitepress/mixins/getting-started.md-->

 ::: tip
-This component usex `<Teleport to="body">` with [MazBackdrop](./maz-backdrop.md), so you can implement this component anywhere and it inherits all its props
+This component uses `<Teleport to="body">` with [MazBackdrop](./maz-backdrop.md), so you can implement this component anywhere and it inherits all its props
 :::

 ## Basic usage